electron/electron/docs/tutorial/boilerplates-and-clis.md

 ## Boilerplate vs CLI

-A boilerplate is only a starting point - a canvas, so to speak - from which you build your application.
+A **boilerplate** is only a starting point—a canvas, so to speak—from which you build your application.
 They usually come in the form of a repository you can clone and customize to your heart's content.

-A command line tool on the other hand continues to support you throughout the development and release.
-They are more helpful and supportive but enforce guidelines on how your code should be structured and built. *Especially for beginners, using a command line tool is likely to be helpful*.
+A **command line tool**, on the other hand, continues to support you throughout the development and release.
+They are more helpful and supportive but enforce guidelines on how your code should be structured and built.

+*Especially for beginners, using a command line tool is likely to be helpful.*

 ## electron-forge